What is transient synovitis of the hip?

 Doctors don’t know the exact cause of transient synovitis of the hip.
 It might be caused by a virus or it might be from an allergic reaction to an infection somewhere else in the body.

 Your doctor will look at your child’s hip to find out what kind of movement makes the pain worse.
-Your doctor may order blood tests and X-rays.
+Your doctor may order blood tests, X-rays, and an ultrasound.
 These tests will help your doctor make sure that the cause of hip pain isn’t caused by something more serious.

 Your child’s doctor will probably ask you to take your child’s temperature regularly and to report any temperature higher than 99.5°F. A fever may mean that your child has a problem other than hip synovitis.
 To make sure that your child is doing well, your doctor may want to recheck your child 12 to 24 hours after the first visit.